sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> cf.remainder(0), cf.remainder(1), cf.remainder(2), cf.remainder(3)
    (ContinuedFraction(649, 200), ContinuedFraction(200, 49), ContinuedFraction(49, 4), ContinuedFraction(4, 1))

-It is also possible to get all of the remainders at once using the **cached** :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.remainders` property:
+It is also possible to get all of the remainders at once using the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.remainders` property, which returns a generator of an enumerated sequence of the remainders:

 .. code:: python

-   >>> cf.remainders
+   >>> tuple(cf.remainders)
-   mappingproxy({0: ContinuedFraction(649, 200),
-                 1: ContinuedFraction(200, 49),
-                 2: ContinuedFraction(49, 4),
-                 3: ContinuedFraction(4, 1)})

-The result is a :py:class:`types.MappingProxyType` object, and is keyed by remainder index :math:`0, 1,\ldots, n`.
+   ((0: ContinuedFraction(649, 200)), (1, ContinuedFraction(200, 49)), (2, ContinuedFraction(49, 4)), (3, ContinuedFraction(4, 1)))

+As with convergents the result is a generator of an enumerated sequence, as it allows the caller to define a more appropriate static data structure to store all the remainders, if required.

 .. code:: python

+   >>> cf_remainders = dict(cf.remainders)
    >>> cf.remainders[0], cf.remainders[2]
    (ContinuedFraction(649, 200), ContinuedFraction(49, 4))

-Unlike the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.remainder` method the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.remainders` property is cached, and is thus much faster when needing to make repeated use of the remainders.

 Using the simple continued fraction of :math:`\frac{649}{200}` we can verify that these remainders are mathematically correct.